aiplanethub/getting-started-with-deep-learning/fundamentals-of-deep-learning-and-neural-networks/247-Setting Up TensorFlow.md

 ### Option 1: Google Colab (Virtual Environment - No installation required)

 * Google offers Google Colab (an online version of Jupyter notebooks) that is an easy-to-use and interactive data science environment.
-* Not just that, Google Colab offers you up to 12 GB RAM, a GPU, etc. for free, and 100 GB storage.
+* Not just that, Google Colab offers you up to 12 GB RAM, a GPU, etc., for free, and 100 GB storage.
 So, you don't need to worry about installing a bulky Python application on your laptop/computer.
 * Google colab registration: https://colab.research.google.com/
-* Tensor Processing Units, i.e., TPUs have been recently added to Google Colab, making it even more attractive for quick-and-dirty machine learning projects when your own local processing units are just not fast enough.
+* Tensor Processing Units, i.e., TPUs, have been recently added to Google Colab, making it even more attractive for quick-and-dirty machine learning projects when your local processing units are not fast enough.
 * The ability to choose different types of runtimes is what makes Colab so popular and powerful.
 Here are the steps to change the runtime of your notebook:
   * STEP 1: Click 'Runtime' on the top menu and select 'Change Runtime Type':
-  * Step 2: Here you can change the runtime according to your need:
+  * Step 2: Change the runtime according to your need:
 ![image.png](https://dphi-live.s3.amazonaws.com/media_uploads/image_19564d69677a42fb8974365e11a17708.png)
 * To install Tensorflow on Colab, open your Colab notebook and type the following command:
 `!pip install tensorflow`